ElijaRock/git-guide/README.md

 You can ommit the second `-m` or "message" option if you have only made small, incremental changes.
 The `-S` option allows you to sign the commit with your signing key, in other words we can verify that **YOU** made these changes (in the case of identity theft).
 That is why it's so important to not give your private key to anyone ever.

 The last step is to *push* the commit to the branch you are working on.
-Now that the commit is on your computer and everything is as you like it, you can update it to the repository online through a `git push` command.
+Now that the commit's on your computer and everything is as you like it, you can update it to the repository online through a `git push` command.
 This will show the commit on github.com website and everyone else will be able to see it.
 Type (remember to replace `new-feature` with your branch name):

 ```
 $ git push origin new-feature